Finding out where students like to study, and visiting those places, is really fascinating. That’s been my project for the last few days.

 “Eat in or take away,” inside the library.
 How about that?

-I’ve spoken about the Whitechapel Idea Store café before, because it’s spectacular.
+I’ve written about the Whitechapel Idea Store café before, because it’s spectacular.
 They put it at the top of the building, alongside a news-watching area and current popular periodicals.

 Food and thinking go together, which might be why cafés are such popular and comfortable places for students to dig in and study.
 We’re taken a lot of ideas from them, and they’ve taken a lot of ideas from us.